Tommy Lee Jones

 Jones was born September 15, 1946 in San

-Saba, Texas and raised in Midland, Texas where he attended Robert E.
+Saba, Texas and raised in Rotan and Midland, Texas.
+He attended

-Lee High School.
+Lee High School in Midland.
 Jones won a scholarship to St. Mark's, an

 elite prep school in Dallas.
 His mother, Lucille Marie (née Scott),